 - Since December 2016, National Human Rights Institutions (NHRIs) with ‘A’ status have been granted new participatory and accredited status in the OEWG.
 Some GAROP members in different regions have found that organising tripartite meetings at national level involving governments, NHRIs, and older people and NGOs is a very useful way of exchanging expertise, building a common understanding and ensuring that older people’s voices and experiences are at the heart of the process.
 If you are not familiar with NHRIs you can find out more, including about the NHRI in your country, on the Global Alliance of NHRIs website and directory: http://nhri.ohchr.org/EN/Contact/NHRIs/Pages/default.aspx

 - You may find other useful tactics and ideas for your national level engagement in the Outcome Report from the NGO workshop that was held in New York last year ahead of the seventh session of the OEWG.

 Inform your governments and encourage them to participate

-- You could urge them to consult older people, civil society and other key stakeholders in preparing any statements for the eighth OEWG session.
+- You could urge them to consult older people, civil society and other key stakeholders in preparing any statements for the ninth OEWG session.
 You could encourage them to send an expert from the capitals to attend the session and ask them to include an older person or civil society representative in their government delegation.